C1berwiz/kserve/docs/samples/explanation/aix/fetch_20newsgroups/rfserver/README.md

-# Random Forest for MNIST on kfserving
+# Random Forest for NewsGroups on KServe